 There are over 50 fraternities and sororities at NC State University, each founded to prepare students for society through a values-based fraternal experience.
 These fraternal values are summarized by our Community Pillars: Brotherhood, Scholarship, Service, Leadership, and Sisterhood.
 How organizations enact those values through membership, programs, and activities are what makes each organization unique.
 Fraternities and sororities provide opportunities to get involved, helping students on a large campus build a support network of peers that share similar goals and interests.
 Organizations challenge members to take on new responsibilities, develop their leadership potential, be active within the campus and surrounding communities, and adopt a commitment to volunteerism and civic engagement.
 Fraternities and sororities also provide their members with a unique lifetime membership, connecting them with local graduate and alumni chapters and national alumni groups well after graduation.

-Approximately half of our chapters provide housing for their members with 16 chapters currently living in Greek Village on campus.
+Approximately half of our chapters provide housing for their members with 14 chapters currently living in Greek Village on campus and 5 new homes under construction.
 The University, in partnership with our fraternities and sororities, has committed to redevelop Greek Village over the next 10 years.
 At completion, Greek Village will be home to over 35 different fraternities and sororities in a combination of homes, townhouses and apartments.

 For more information on membership, educational programming, or service opportunities, visit the Department of Fraternity and Sorority Life’s website, the office in 5125 Talley Student Union, or call (919) 513-2910.

-The Center for Student Leadership, Ethics, and Public Service (CSLEPS) is a university department that provides unique learning opportunities that embody the value of leadership, service, responsible citizenship, and ethics.
-We envision fearless leaders who transform communities and forge a socially just world for all people.
+Leadership and Civic Engagement is a university department that provides unique learning opportunities that embody the value of leadership, service, and responsible citizenship.
+We envision leaders who lead with integrity, engage in positive change within communities, and forge a socially just world for all people.

-CSLEPS offers opportunities including Alternative Service Break (ASB), the Leadership Development Series workshops, the Engaged Service Scholars Program, and other programs and initiatives focusing on local, national, and global social justice issues.
+Leadership and Civic Engagement offers opportunities including Alternative Service Break (ASB), the Leadership Development Program, the Engaged Service Scholars Program, and other programs and initiatives focusing on leadership development and civic engagement.
 We strive to help students become ethical and effective leaders and engaged citizens, while at NC State and beyond.

-To learn more about CSLEPS, programs offered, and how to become involved, visit the Center for Student Leadership, Ethics, and Public Service in 4111 Talley Student Union or call (919) 515-9248.
+To learn more about Leadership and Civic Engagement, programs offered, and how to become involved, visit us in 4111 Talley Student Union or call (919) 515-9248.